Tuesday, June 2, 2020

 As our nation is convulsing with the labor pains of protest over justice too often denied to African Americans, many peaceful protests have taken place.
 At the same time other more opportunistic elements, more committed to breaking things and cursing others than seeking the blessed kingdom have burned and looted indiscriminately.
 Saturday night (5/30) in America, over 40 major cities had curfews in place in an effort to stem the tide of rioting and the property damage that results from looting and burning.
 It is ironic considering the origins of the word.

 What is curfew?
-As a young person, my understanding was that curfew was the time I needed to be home or face the consequences of being grounded or some other loss of privileges.
-My Mom used to say, “Nothing good happens after 12:30am!” and now, looking back forty years later, I see the wisdom in her words!
-In common understanding, a curfew is a time when by law or by emergency order specific groups or the general populace needs to be off the streets and home, usually during the nighttime hours.
-While curfew has that meaning for sure, it was originally a fire-prevention term.
+As a young person, I understood that curfew was when I needed to be home or face the consequences of being grounded or some other loss of privileges.
+My Mom used to say, “Nothing good happens after 12:30am!”
+Now, looking back forty years later, I see the wisdom in her words!
+In common understanding, a curfew is a time when by law or by emergency order specific groups or the general populace need to be off the streets and home, usually during the nighttime hours.
+While curfew has that meaning for sure, many are unaware that it was originally a fire-prevention term.

 During the Middle Ages, houses in European towns were often made of wood and were close together, and fires could quickly spread from house to house.
 To prevent this, people were required to put out or cover their hearth fires by a certain time in the evening.
 A bell was rung as a signal when the time had come.
 In early French, this signal was called coverfeu, a compound of covrir, meaning “to cover,” and feu, “fire.”
 Even when hearth fires were no longer regulated, many towns had other rules that called for the ringing of an evening bell, and this signal was still called coverfeu.
 A common coverfeu regulation required people to be off the streets by a given time.
 That was the meaning of the word when it was borrowed into Middle English as curfew.